 Components of a Fractional Distillation Unit

-A reboiler maintains a consistent heat supply at the bottom of the unit.
 The fractionating column contains trays or packing material for vapor-liquid contact exchange.

 The Fractional Distillation Process